itsmaxymoo/AliasShowText/README.md

 	* Allow server operator to reload strings at runtime
 	* Allow text strings to support arguments
 * Support for special text functions
+* Support for special cases (ex: joining the server)